 Old fashioned macaroni and cheese recipe – the kind that doesn’t come from a box- has got to be the top comfort food in the United States.
-Rich cheese sauce, gooey chunks of cheese, crispy crumb topping – is your mouth watering yet?
+Who doesn’t love that rich cheese sauce, gooey chunks of cheese that hang on your fork, and crispy crumb topping?
+Is your mouth watering yet?

 For this recipe you will need: elbow macaroni, butter, all purpose flour, mustard powder, milk, half and half cream, eggs, salt, pepper, cheddar cheese – medium and sharp), Swiss cheese, breadcrumbs, and a large casserole dish or 13×9-inch baking pan

 My mother came from a family of seven.
 Each of the girls, and the sisters-in-law had a specialty that they brought to each family gathering.
 Being in Michigan the foods were likely to be jell-o salads, macaroni dishes, and such.
-Aunt Bernie was, I think, the hands down best cook in the family but Aunt Lou made far and away the most magical, cheesiest, most amazing old fashioned macaroni and cheese in the history of the known world.
+Aunt Bernie was, I think, the hands down best cook in the family – her apple pandowdy was to die for!
+But Aunt Lou made far and away the most magical, cheesiest, most amazing old fashioned macaroni and cheese in the history of the known world.

 The edges of the macaroni were just a little crunchy and when you pulled the spoon out of the dish long, steaming strands of cheese would clutch at the dish until you took your finger and pulled those cheese threads away.
 The top was strewn with crispy, buttery, bread crumbs and black pepper.
 I can taste it to this day.
 I swear there has never been anything like it and I sure can’t do it justice, either.
 She obviously had the touch.